Jack-Gledhill/pistat/README.md

 - Usage information for all disk partitions
 - General information like uptime and local/external IP addresses

+**Note:** PiStat is designed for Raspberry Pis but it can be used on any Linux system!

 ## Installation

 To install this on your Raspberry Pi, I recommend you read my [setup guide](https://docs.jacktek.net/pistat/getting-started) for PiStat.